xrootd/xrootd/src/XrdSciTokens/README.md

       namespace contains directories that should not be managed by the issuer.
    - `map_subject` (optional): Defaults to `false`; if set to `true`, any contents of the `sub` claim will be copied into the Xrootd username.
-When combined with the [xrootd-multiuser](https://github.com/bbockelm/xrootd-multiuser) plugin, this will allow the Xrootd daemon to write out files utilizing the Unix username specified by the VO in the token.
+When combined with the [xrootd-multiuser](https://github.com/bbockelm/xrootd-multiuser) plugin, this will allow the xrootd daemon to write out files utilizing the Unix username specified by the VO in the token.
 Except in narrow use cases, the default of `false` is sufficient.
    - `default_user` (optional): If set, then all authorized operations will be done under the provided username when interacting with the filesystem.
 This is useful in the case where the administrator desires that all files owned